neondatabase-labs/neon_local/README.md

 # For docker on Mac

 Please change the Virtual Machine Manager.
-There is a bug with VirtioFS that users
+There is a bug with VirtioFS (the container might see not the whole file content on its change)

 ![How to change the image](img/disc.png)